 At this point, I began corresponding with Drs.
 Craig and Flew every week or two to set the terms of the debate, the format, and other matters to which both had to agree.
 I found them very eager and friendly in these correspondences, making this a relatively simple process.

 By 1997 email had become rather common, and this was Dr. Craig’s preferred means of communication.
-However, Dr. Flew had not embraced the email revolution, and therefore all my correspondence with him was by airmail letter from the US to England and back—very time-consuming and challenging for me at the time.
+However, Dr. Flew had not embraced the email revolution, and therefore all my correspondence with him was by airmail letters from the US to England and back—very time-consuming and challenging for me at the time.
 However, the unforeseen by-product is that I now have many hand-written letters from Dr. Flew in which he shared some of his thinking during what was becoming a very pivotal time in his life.
 I’ll say more about this later.

 Others Involved: A Moderator, A Publisher, and Liaisons

 A surprisingly important participant in a debate is the moderator.
-We needed someone who could do a masterful job of introducing the topic, explaining its importance, putting it in context, outlining how the debate was to be conducted and introducing the debaters.
+We needed someone who could do a masterful job of introducing the topic, explaining its importance, putting it in context, outlining how the debate was to be conducted, and introducing the debaters.